port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

 - Developers will be able to easily view the health and status of their services' K8s runtime.
 - Platform engineers will be able to create custom views and visualizations for different stakeholders in the organization.
+- Platform engineers will be able to set, maintain and track standards for K8s resources.
 - R&D managers will be able to track any data about services' K8s resources, using tailor-made views and dashboards.

 ### Install Port's Kubernetes exporter